Mesnage-Org/pgfinder/joss/paper.md

 # Summary

-Peptidoglycans are a key components in cell membrane of Gram-positive bacteria and mediate the exchange of DNA between cells and the response to anti-bacterial drugs.
-Understanding their biogenesis and structure is key to understanding how cell surface properties modulate antimicrobial resistance and host-pathogen interactions.
-The field of _Peptidoglycomics_ that seeks to model and determine the structure of these molecules based on laboratory based chromatography is in its infancy but progress will be greatly facilitated by development of software tools such as `PGFinder` which introduces a streamlined workflow pipelines for analysing and working with laboratory generated data.
+Peptidoglycan is a key components in the cell surface of bacteria with numerous essential roles including ensuring mechanical stability and mediating interactions with the environment and host.
+Understanding its biogenesis and structure is key to understanding how cell surface properties modulate antimicrobial resistance and host-pathogen interactions.
+The field of _Peptidoglycomics_ seeks to model and determine the structure of these molecules based on laboratory based chromatography is in its infancy but progress will be greatly facilitated by development of software tools such as `PGFinder` which introduces a streamlined workflow pipelines for analysing and working with laboratory generated data.

 # Statement of need